 Are you struggling in your relationships?
 Do your relationships always seem to fail?
 Is your marriage in crisis?
 Counselling can assist you to identify negative patterns in your relationships and work toward developing rich, fulfilling and healthy connections.

 Most people experience a range of moods depending on what is happening around them.
 However, frequent and extreme mood swings that seem to have no apparent external cause can impact on relationships, work and daily functioning.
-Counselling can assist to identfy underlying causes of mood swings and teach stategies for balancing moods.
+Counselling can assist to identify underlying causes of mood swings and teach strategies for balancing moods.

 Grief is a normal reaction to significant loss.
 There are many types of losses such as death of a loved one, separation or significant change resulting in loss.
 Friends and family can have trouble knowing how to respond appropriately, especially when grief is prolonged.
 Talking with a caring professional can help assist in moving forward despite the pain of loss.

-Many people suffer from addictions or compusive behaviours, such as gambling, shopping, hoarding, drinking, nail biting, eating too much or not enough, obsessing or any other repetitive behaviour.
+Addictive or compulsive behaviours can include gambling, shopping, hoarding, drinking, nail biting, eating too much or not enough, obsessing or any other repetitive behaviour.
 These behaviours often have their foundation in reducing anxiety or emotional distress.
-If your addictive or compulsive behaviours are impacting negatively on your life then it may be time to get help.
 Counselling can help you identify triggers for addictive or compulsive behaviours, improve self-esteem, reduce anxiety and develop healthier coping mechanisms.

 If you are floundering in your work or career then talking with a psychologist can assist you to discover your strengths, talents, personality traits, values and dreams.
-Having greater self-knowledge, direction and purpose can result in improved work performance and career satisfaction.
+We also offer assistance in adjustment to injury and return to work planning.